 This is the Colorado Plateau and the climate was a bit wetter back in those days.
 The Sinagua, Cohonina and Kayenta Anasazi inhabited the area, growing crops, hunting wild game and making pottery.
-Those tribes and their ancestors had inhabited the area for maybe 10,000 years before Sunset Crater erupted around 1,060 CE.
+Indigenous people had inhabited the area for maybe 10,000 years before Sunset Crater erupted around 1,085 CE.
 Hopi and Zuni elders tell stories about watching the "fireworks" happening when the volcano was letting blast.

 When the eruptions were over, the landscape had changed considerably and was newly fertilized with the addition of fresh-fallen ash and minerals.
 Better crop yields were able to support a larger population.
 That larger population was better able to construct better living quarters.

 The pueblos at Wupatki and Wukoki were rebuilt and reoccupied, probably reaching their zenith in the late 1100s CE.
 Reconstruction of the Citadel was begun about the time the others were being completed but the climate was already starting to get drier and the farming started producing less food.
 By about 1250 CE these pueblos and their surroundings were completely abandoned.

 The structures were built of flat red sandstone pieces mortared together in what is now called "stack architecture."
 Logs were brought in from the mountain forests and used for roof/floor beams.
 Around each central living structure was a series of pithouses and smaller pueblos.
 The buildings were located close to springs that flowed in those wetter days (but don't flow now - now the only water here is pumped up out of 900-foot deep wells).
 Also near each pueblo structure is a large catch pond, to catch rain water for irrigation.

-When the Great Drought of the 1200s set in, Wupatki, Wukoki, the Citadel and numerous other local pueblos were abandoned.
+When the Great Drought of the late 1200s set in, Wupatki, Wukoki, the Citadel and numerous other local pueblos were abandoned.
 Most of the people headed south to Homol'ovi and beyond as part of another wave of Kayenta-Tusayan migrants.
 Some of them may have been the spark that ignited the Salado culture.